March 03, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

-Captive management is a concept that dates centuries back — back when concepts such as insurance and investments and capital began evolving.
-However, what we now know as captive management has gone through multiple changes in the definition, role, and scope of the field—wondering what stages you’ve missed out on?
-Here are the details we fished out for you!
+Captive management dates back centuries to when concepts such as insurance investments and capital began evolving.
+However, the field's definition, role, and scope have changed.
+Are you wondering what stages you’ve missed?
+Here are the details we've gathered for you!

 The field of a licensed captive manager evolved from an initial form of captive consultancy.
 In captive insurance and risk management, the history goes down to older and frequently abandoned laws of captive assemblage.
-This initial phase comprised mostly of bookkeeping, accounting, regulation, and other activities that were more theoretical than experiential or practical.
-The personnel that previously made up the hierarchy of captive consultants and decision-makers included actuaries, attorneys, vendors, clients, and a massive amount of pretty incoherent billing.
-Yes, it was quite miserable a starting point for something so contrastingly popular and high-profile today!
+This initial phase comprised bookkeeping, accounting, regulation, and other theoretical rather than experiential or practical activities.
+The personnel that previously made up the hierarchy of captive consultants and decision-makers included actuaries, attorneys, vendors, clients, and a massive amount of incoherent billing.
+Yes, it was pretty miserable, but it was a starting point for something so contrastingly popular and high-profile today!

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.